AnandAnil/First_steps/readme.md

 # this document is for people  to start working on cadence using their laptops connected to the college network

+# for easiness use normal ubuntu. nothing fancy like fedora or rhel or some stupid stuff like those

 first open a command prompt in the location of your script

 next run the following command